-Teachers of online lessons have the same expectations of students as are required in face-to-face sessions.
-If students are unable to attend, they must give reasons, hopefully in advance, for their absence.
+Teachers of online lessons have the same expectations of students as are required in face-to-face teaching.
+If students are unable to attend, they must give reasons, in advance, for their absence.
 They are also required to participate in constructive manner.

 Unacceptable usage or behaviour will result in restricted access and may lead to a review of course enrolment.

 Learning through SIDE can use a variety of different online services:

 - General internet browsing and email communication.